Q 1. So many people keep on saying that Meditation is great for peace of mind, it does wonders, all should do it blah blah blah. But when one says start meditating, what exactly has to be done?

 #Even though I have already said a lot about so many things above , but to summarize & to conclude , I would like to say that believe me guys , there is absolutely nothing beyond Buddha – Om Mani Padme Hum ! 🙂

-P.S. – I would gladly call myself as a seeker , as a beginner on the spiritual path , who has (by divine’s grace) probably learnt & experienced a thing or two.That’s it.Nothing more than that.
+P.S. – I would gladly call myself a seeker , a beginner on the spiritual path , who has (by divine’s grace) probably learnt & experienced a thing or two.That’s it.Nothing more than that.

 Would love to hear your thoughts & feedback.
 Please do share / Re-Blog the post if you found it helpful .